kiarafrobles/www.retroreport.org/_backstory/retro-report-wins-an-emmy-for-go-or-no-go-the-challenger-legacy.md

 ---
-title: "Retro Report wins an Emmy for “Go or No Go: the Challenger Legacy\""
+title: "Retro Report wins an Emmy for “Go or No Go: the Challenger Legacy*"
 published: true
 date: 2015-09-29T16:56:00.000Z
-lead_copy: "Retro Report wins an Emmy (!!!) for \"Go or No Go: The Challenger Legacy\" which examines the shuttle explosion and the general nature of calamity "
+lead_copy: "Retro Report wins an Emmy (!!!) for *Go or No Go: The Challenger Legacy* which examines the shuttle explosion and the general nature of calamity"
 backstory_type: backstory
 video: major-malfunction-lessons-from-challenger
 type: backstories